 We primarily use stock options grants to incentive compensation to attract and retain qualified candidates to serve on the Board.
 This compensation reflected the financial condition of the Company.
 In setting director compensation, we consider the significant amount of time that Directors expend in fulfilling their duties to the Company as well as the skill-level required by our members of the Board.
-During year then ended September 30, 2015, Ronald Erickson did not receive any compensation for his service as a director.
-The compensation disclosed in the Summary Compensation Table on page 54 represents the total compensation.
+During the year ended September 30, 2015, Ronald Erickson did not receive any compensation for his service as a director.
+The compensation disclosed in the Summary Compensation Table represents the total compensation.